clearhaus/3DSv2-api-documentation/source/sandbox.rst

 Test that your system handles account numbers that are not enrolled.

 Procedure:
-  1. Send :ref:`preauth input <preauth-input>` using an account number between ``9000100149672445`` and ``9000100158669649``.
+  1. Send :ref:`preauth input <preauth-input-210>` using an account number between ``9000100149672445`` and ``9000100158669649``.

 Nominal response: